 Internship in Australia: Checklist

-Before travelling to a foreign country you have think of several things to do.
+Before travelling to a foreign country you have prepare your trip.
 We recommend considering the following things:

 As soon as you get your internship agreement, book your flight!
 The best thing to do is to gather information from different airlines, compare them and make a reservation on the flight you want to take.
 That will ensure you the cheapest rates.

-You need a valid passport which must be valid for another 6 months after your stay in Australia.
-It also needs at least one page left for the stamp you will get entering Australia.
+You need a passport (no national ID card) which must be valid for another 6 months after your stay in Australia.
+It also needs at least one page left for the stamp you will get when entering Australia.
 Please pay attention to the fact that applying for a new passport can take up to six weeks.

-You need valid health insurance for the duration of your stay in Sydney.
+You need a valid health insurance and personal liability insurance for the duration of your stay in Australia.
 Make sure that in case of illness the insurance covers a return transport to your home country.
 Our partner in Sydney is offering a good insurance package for 2 AUD per day.
 Please request an offer during your application for an internship in Australia.

 Making Calls in Australia

-Your mobile phone will automatically search for an Australian network to log in even if you are on the other side of the world, more than 24 flight hours away from home.
+Your mobile phone will automatically search for an Australian network to log in even if you are on the other side of the world.
 It does not care about prices though.
 You will have to pay attention to that.
 If you are staying in Australia for a longer period of time you can avoid the expensive roaming costs.
-Just buy a prepaid card of the local providers.
-One advantage of doing it that way is that the complete costs for a so called StartUp-Kit (SIM-card and starting balance) can be used up fully making calls or texting.
-Starter-Packs of the three big providers, Telstra, Yes (Optus) and Vodafone, can usually be purchased at every post office, in various local stores of the providers or newspaper stands.
+Just buy a prepaid card from one of the local providers and choose the data volume need.
+WIFI is available in most cafés, restaurants, hostels and in some public places.

 Traffic in Australia